Friday, June 15, 2018

 The fireside chat with Heckman was led by David Hummels, professor of economics and dean of the Krannert School.
 They discussed Heckman’s work and the influence that it has had on the economics profession and broader public.

-The panel discussion and fireside chat also marked a name change for an economics research center that was created three and a half years ago by John Umbeck, a professor of economics, and Jack Barron, the Loeb Professor of Economics and former department head, with support from current department head Tobias.
+The center was created three and a half years ago by John Umbeck, a professor of economics, and Jack Barron, the Loeb Professor of Economics and former department head, with support from current department head Tobias.
 The center’s mission is to conduct empirical research in economics that is focused on the role of incentives and markets in public policy.

 “Heckman was an appropriate first guest because he is one of many Nobel winners from the University of Chicago,” Umbeck says.
 “That school has been our inspiration in starting this center.
 We wanted to gradually but purposefully recruit a continuous stream of young, talented professors who would advance in their careers to eventually answer some of society’s most important questions.
 That’s how Chicago became the school that it is, and that’s my hope for Purdue economics.”